TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 You can find all needed Repositories at our `Gitlab server
 <https://git-t3o.typo3.org/>`__.

-To gain access to this repos you need to have a typo3.org Account.
+To gain access to these repos you need to have a typo3.org Account.
 If you are not able to login to Gitlab, the reason for this might be, that your Username is not present in our new LDAP environment.
 To solve this go to https://typo3.org/ and log in there once.

-You will find a repository for each project (typo3.org, extensions.typo3.org, my.typo3.org) .
-As these repositories share a template extension (t3olayout) you will also find this one and all others.
+You will find a repository for each project (typo3.org, extensions.typo3.org, my.typo3.org).
+As these repositories share the same template extension (t3olayout) you will also find this one and all the others.
 The extensions will be loaded via composer.
 Issues (Tickets) can be found in this repositories and you will need to send pull requests to them directly.